E-Dmz/tutos/remote.md

-# How to run tasks from anywhere
+# Run tasks from anywhere
 > As a student at Le Wagon `data science` (batch #722, Paris), i started to run tasks remotely on my ***home* desktop PC** from my ***on campus* laptop PC**.
 >
 > I found it could be **10 times faster** for building or pushing a Docker image, for downloading or uploading big files (on `Week 7` and `project`), or for training or running big models.